 - To earn hours, Cosmetology students must be physically present in the laboratory.
 When leaving a laboratory, students must clock out.

-- Students should be physically able to use cosmetology equipment such as clippers and shears and be able to stand for long periods of time.
+- Students should be able to use cosmetology equipment such as clippers and shears and be able to stand for prolonged periods with or without reasonable accommodations.

 Courses requiring a grade of “C” or better: ACA, BUS, CIS, and COS